mpi-sws-rse/thingflow-python/docs/intro.rst

 allows dataflows involving complex elements to be developed and refined offline and then deployed in an IoT environment using the same code base.

+We call the implementation described here "ThingFlow-Python", as it should be possible to port the ideas of ThingFlow to other languages.
+Currently, one such port exists: "ThingFlow-MicroPython".
+This is a port ThingFlow to MicroPython, a limited version of Python 3 that runs "bare metal" on embadded devices.
+The ThingFlow-MicroPython port is included in the ThingFlow-Python repository under the subdirector ``micropython``.
+It is documented in :ref:`Section 7 <micropython>` of this document.

 .. _NumPy: http://www.numpy.org/
 .. _Pandas: http://pandas.pydata.org/